Har-1997/Balance_change/README.md

   npm start
 ```

-To run test with fousends request:
+To test with thousands of queries:
 ```bash or ...
   npm run load-test
 ```